topliceanu/sum/Readme.md

 2. currenty the output does not preserve the ending chars of the original sentences
 3. make the lib more plugable, e.g allow plugin of custom algorithms, string cleaning rutines, etc.
 4. better control for the length of the summary, by words, by letters
+5. add more algorithms to calculate abstracts
+6. Make the library's inner utility functions available as some of them might be usefull

 Licence